Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 ##### Stop Pages

 It may be desired to enforce that a user cannot finish filling out a form.
-By creating a page with no questions on it, a &quot;stop page&quot; is created.
+By creating a page with no questions on it, a "stop page" is created.
 This is often reached by adding an action to a question that leads to another page.
-Once this page is reached, the user will be prohibited from submitting the form from the Summary page as long as the &quot;Completed Pages Required&quot; option is enabled on the Form Template.
+Once this page is reached, the user will be prohibited from submitting the form from the Summary page as long as the "Completed Pages Required" option is enabled on the Form Template.

 ##### HTML Text